skramm/homog2d/misc/figures_test/readme.txt

 and check BUILD/figures_test

-This target will produce a valid cpp file, by concatenating header.cpp, footer.cpp, and the considered *.code file, then compile it, then run it to generate the .png file.
+This target will produce a valid cpp file, by concatenating a header, a footer, and the considered *.code file, then compile it, then run it to generate the .png file.